 Can I add or remove borrowers with an FHA streamline?

-The FHA permits a borrower to be removed from the original loan as long as one of the original borrowers remains on the loan.
+The FHA permits a borrower to be removed from the original loan as long as one of the original borrowers remains on the new mortgage.
 If you want to “assign” the loan to another borrower entirely, though, then you can’t use an FHA streamline refinance.
 Also, borrowers can usually be added to the title without income or asset review.
 Though, check with your lender specifically to see if they allow it.

 Can I use an FHA streamline to refinance my completed 203k rehab loan?